zalando/skipper/docs/reference/filters.md

 This allows both to add and remove unwanted headers in allow/deny cases.

+#### opaAuthorizeRequestWithBody

+Requests can also be authorized based on the request body the same way that is supported with the [Open Policy Agent Envoy plugin](https://www.openpolicyagent.org/docs/latest/envoy-primer/#example-input), look for the input attribute `parsed_body` in the upstream documentation.

+This filter has the same parameters that the `opaAuthorizeRequest` filter has.

+A request's body is parsed up to a maximum size with a default of 1MB that can be configured via the `-open-policy-agent-max-request-body-size` command line argument.
+To avoid OOM errors due to too many concurrent authorized body requests, another flag `-open-policy-agent-max-memory-body-parsing` controls how much memory can be used across all requests with a default of 100MB.
+If in-flight requests that use body authorization exceed that limit, incoming requests that use the body will be rejected with an internal server error.
+The number of concurrent requests is

+$$ n_{max-memory-body-parsing} \over min(avg(n_{request-content-length}), n_{max-request-body-size}) $$

+so if requests on average have 100KB and the maximum memory is set to 100MB, on average 1024 authorized requests can be processed concurrently.

+The filter also honors the `skip-request-body-parse` of the corresponding [configuration](https://www.openpolicyagent.org/docs/latest/envoy-introduction/#configuration) that the OPA plugin uses.

 #### opaServeResponse

 Always serves the response even if the policy allows the request and can customize the response completely.
 Can be used to re-implement legacy authorization services by already using data in Open Policy Agent but implementing an old REST API.
 This can also be useful to support Single Page Applications to return the calling users' permissions.